Sammaye/mongoyii-php7/readme.md

 So you see use of the namespaces is very easy to get to grips with.

-As a final example, let's take an behaviour:
+As a final example, let's take a behaviour:

 ```php
 public function behaviors()